Switzerland as an Asset Management Hub

 Due to the high number of sophisticated investors, there is significant appetite for AIFs in Switzerland.
 The market consists mainly of institutional investors, including private and public pension funds, insurance companies, family offices and financial intermediaries, which invest on behalf of their clients in Switzerland and abroad.
 There is also a significant number of high net worth individuals who invest into AIFs directly, or through their family office.

-There are no restrictions per se on local investors investing in Swiss AIFs.
-However, certain financial institutions and other qualified investors, such as pension funds and insurance companies, are only allowed to invest a certain amount of their net assets in AIFs.
+There are no restrictions on local investors investing in Swiss AIFs per se, but certain financial institutions and other qualified investors, such as pension funds and insurance companies, are only allowed to invest a certain amount of their net assets in AIFs.
 In particular, pension funds can invest directly in AIFs if they are specifically mentioned by the investment regulations and if they comply with the general principles for safe and diversified asset management.